nate-brown-dev/reading-notes/courses/code-201/class-03.md

  // evaluate this
  (a + c) + b;

-### Describe a real world example of when a conditional statement should be used in a JavaScript program.
+### Describe a real world example of when a conditional statement should be used in a JavaScript program

 - conditional statements can be used to respond to user input with multiple response possibilities

-### Give an example of when a Loop is useful in JavaScript.
+### Give an example of when a Loop is useful in JavaScript

 - loop can be used to repeat an action a specific number of times with a counter